-The presenter will be Adrian Waite, who is well known for his ability to explain complex financial matters clearly.
+All the webinars are fully up to date.
+The presenter is Adrian Waite, who is well known for his ability to explain complex financial matters clearly.

 It is possible to ask questions during and after the webinar.
-Each webinar is also accompanied by a very useful briefing paper that will be emailed to participants after it has finished alongside a copy of the presentation used.
 A recording of the webinar is also available after it is completed.

-For further information or to make a booking, please click here: https://awics.co.uk/introduction-to-local-authority-housing-finance-in-england
+For further information or to make a booking, please click here: https://awics.co.uk/introduc-tion-to-local-authority-housing-finance-in-england